Pump Failure or No Water? We serve all of Dodge County — Request Help Now →

 Is a permit required to drill a well in Georgia?

-In Dodge County, Georgia, the Georgia Environmental Protection Division (EPD) requires a permit before any new water well is drilled.
+The Georgia Environmental Protection Division (EPD) requires a permit before any new water well is drilled.
 The permit process involves submitting site information and waiting for approval before drilling begins — skipping this step is not legal and can affect the well's usability and resale value.
 A licensed well driller handles the permit application as part of the installation process.

 Who drills water wells in Dodge County, Georgia?